 - The fossil of the ancient bird, Archaeopteryx

-- The world's largest dinosaur skeleton in the department "Evolution in Action"
+- The world's largest dinosaur skeleton Brachiosaurus brancai

 - The biodiversity wall on which 3,000 animal species are preserved

-- Wet collection of specimens from all animal groups
+- Wet collection of objects from all animal groups behind glass, one of the most modern research collections in the world.

 Other interesting highlights in the area